SylvainDruaux/Calculator/README.md

 ## Usage

-This application works like the official Apple iOS Calculator, but only with fundamental arithmetic operations.
+This application works like the official Apple iOS Calculator, but only with basic arithmetic operations.
 It also has a history of past expressions, which can be cleaned by double tapping on the AC button.

 ## Features